Dragon's Crown Pro Review

 Dragon's Crown Pro 8

-More importantly, Vanillaware and Atlus have seen fit to ensure the game has a bustling online presence by including the option for cross-play support with both the PlayStation PS Vita and PlayStation 3 versions of the game.
+More importantly, Vanillaware and Atlus have seen fit to ensure the game has a bustling online presence by including the option for cross-play support with both the PlayStation Vita and PlayStation 3 versions of the game.
 At launch, the PS3 and PS Vita games did not support cross-play.
-Taking it a step further, Dragon’s Crown Pro supports cross-save functionality, just like the original two versions.
-This means that anyone that already owns the game can upload their save file (if you don’t already have one uploaded) and continue your adventure on PS4 without skipping a beat.
-Since it has been some time since I played the game, I opted to start a new character on my save file, instead of picking up from my already high leveled Dwarf.
-I mostly did this to run through the game’s starting tutorial to ensure the controls, considering I played the game mostly on the Vita.
-The game’s trophy list is also shared with every version of the game.
+Taking it a step further, Dragon's Crown Pro supports cross-save functionality, just like the original two versions.
+This means that anyone who already owns the game can upload their save file (if you don't already have one uploaded) and continue their adventure on PS4 without skipping a beat.
+Since it has been some time since I played the game, I opted to start a new character on my save file, instead of picking up from my already high-leveled Dwarf.
+I mostly did this to run through the game's starting tutorial to ensure I remembered the controls, considering I played the game mostly on the Vita.
+The game's trophy list is also shared with every version of the game.

 The PlayStation Vita used its touch screen support to direct the thief that accompanies you on every quest, while the PlayStation 3 version of the game limited the mechanics to the right stick.
 PlayStation 4 features the best of both worlds, as you can use the touchpad to accomplish this task or use the right stick.
 This also goes hand-in-hand with activating the rune symbols scattered about the levels for revealing hidden treasure or providing various types of boosts and powers.
 One of the downsides of playing the game on the Vita was the frequent stuttering/slow down when the screen became littered with characters and special abilities were triggering at the same time.
 I have yet to see a single moment like that, even playing the game at 4K on a PlayStation Pro with a team comprised of four Wizards.